 Selling an Old Lawn Mower

-If you simply take the whole mower to the scrap metal yard, they’ll most likely only pay you the price of aluminum breakage, or dirty aluminum that’s contaminated with steel.
+If you’re still looking for where to take old lawn mowers to you and end up bringing the mower in one piece to a scrap metal yard near you, they’ll most likely only pay you the price of aluminum breakage, or dirty aluminum that’s contaminated with steel.

-The value of your lawn mower increases greatly if you disassemble it and separate the different metal and plastic parts from the components that can’t be scrapped.
-This is because the scrap yard will pay more if they don’t have to spend the time taking it apart and cleaning it themselves.
+The value of your used lawn mower increases greatly if you disassemble it and separate the different metal and plastic parts from the components that can’t be scrapped.
+This is because the scrap yard will pay more if they don’t have to spend the money buying used lawn mowers and then also the time taking it apart and cleaning it themselves.

 If all else fails, you can always haul your old lawn mower to your nearest recycling facility and drop it off there for you.